bnason-nf/findallinfile/README.md

 # Find All In File

-This is an extension for [Visual Studio Code](https://code.visualstudio.com/) that allows you to search for all the occurrences of a search string in the current file.
+This is an extension for [Visual Studio Code](https://code.visualstudio.com/) that allows you to search for all the occurrences of some text within the current file.

-Additionally, you can also view this extension directly on the Visual Studio Code [Marketplace page for Find All In file](https://marketplace.visualstudio.com/items?itemName=bnason-nf.findallinfile).

-There is a [GitHub issue](https://github.com/microsoft/vscode/issues/14836) requesting this feature be integrated into Visual Studio Code.
-If that ever happens then this extension would likely become obsolete.
+# Installing
+The simplest way to get this extension is directly from [Extensions Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) built into Visual Studio Code.

+An alternative way is to get it from the [Marketplace web page](https://marketplace.visualstudio.com/items?itemName=bnason-nf.findallinfile) for Visual Studio Code.

 # Usage

-After installing this extension in Visual Studio Code, you should have some new commands available:
+After installing this extension in Visual Studio Code, you will have some new commands available:

+- **Find All In File: Find Regex (Case Insensitive)**<br>
+  Search using a case insensitive [regular expression](https://www.w3schools.com/jsref/jsref_obj_regexp.asp).
 - **Find All In File: Find Regex (Case Sensitive)**<br>
-  Search using a case sensitive [regular expression](https://www.w3schools.com/jsref/jsref_obj_regexp.asp).
+  Search using a case sensitive regular expression.
-- **Find All In File: Find Regex (Case Insensitive)**<br>
+- **Find All In File: Find String (Case Insensitive)**<br>
-  Search using a case insensitive regular expression.
+  Does a simple case insensitive text search.
 - **Find All In File: Find String (Case Sensitive)**<br>
-  Does a simple case-sensitive text search.
-- **Find All In File: Find String (Case Insensitive)**<br>
-  Does a simple case-insensitive text search.
+  Does a simple case sensitive text search.

-You can use these commands from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), then typing `"Find All In File"` and selecting the variant you want to use.
+You can use these from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) by typing `"Find All In File"`, then selecting the command variant you want to use.

-Alternately, you can bring up the editor context menu by right mouse clicking on an open document, and the same commands should be available, with slightly different names:
+You can can also access these from the editor context menu by right mouse clicking on an open document.
+The same commands are available, with slightly different names:

+- **Find Regex (Case Insensitive)**
 - **Find Regex (Case Sensitive)**
-- **Find Regex (Case Insensitive)**
+- **Find String (Case Insensitive)**
 - **Find String (Case Sensitive)**
-- **Find String (Case Insensitive)**

-For any of these methods you will first be asked to enter a search string, and then all the matching occurrences of your search should show up in the Find All In File [Side Bar](https://code.visualstudio.com/docs/getstarted/userinterface#_basic-layout).
+For all of these commands you will first be asked to enter a search string, and then all the matching occurrences of your search will show up in the Find All In File [Side Bar](https://code.visualstudio.com/docs/getstarted/userinterface#_basic-layout).
 You can also manually show the Find All In File Side Bar by selecting the corresponding icon in the [Activity Bar](https://code.visualstudio.com/docs/getstarted/userinterface#_activity-bar).

-After you complete your search, you should see the results in the side bar, which you can use to quickly preview the matches that were found.
-If you click on one of the matches, it should take you to that location in the document with the match selected.
+After you complete your search, you will see the results in the side bar.
+You can use these results to quickly preview the matches that were found.
+If you click on one of the results, it will take you to that location in the document, and the matching text will be selected.

+# Note

+There is a [GitHub issue](https://github.com/microsoft/vscode/issues/14836) requesting this feature be integrated into Visual Studio Code.
+If that ever happens then this extension will become obsolete.

 # Legal